COUNTRY DESCRIPTION: Mexico is a Spanish-speaking country about three times the size of Texas, consisting of 31 states and one federal district.

 and date of return, with a friend or family member, as well as sign up for the Smart Traveler Enrollment Program.

-Water Sports: Visitors to Mexico, including to local resort areas, should carefully assess the potential risk of recreational activities.
+Water Sports: Visitors to Mexico should carefully assess the potential risk of recreational activities.
 Recreational facilities such as pools may not meet U.S. safety or sanitation standards.
 Swimming pool drain systems may not comply with U.S. safety standards and swimmers should exercise caution.
 Several U.S. citizens have died in hotel pools in recent years.
 Do not swim in pools or at beaches without lifeguards.
 Parents should watch minor children closely when they are in or around water.
 U.S. citizens have drowned or disappeared at both remote and popular beaches along the Mexican coasts.

 Warning flags on beaches should be taken seriously.
-If black flags are up, do not enter the water.
-In Cancun, there is often a very strong undertow along the beach from the Hyatt Regency all the way south to Club Med.
+If black or red flags are up, do not enter the water.
+In Cancun, there is often a very strong undertow along the beach running from the Hyatt Regency all the way south to Club Med.
 Several drowning and near-drowning incidents have been reported on the east coast of Cozumel, particularly in the Playa San Martin-Chen Rio area.
 In Acapulco, avoid swimming outside the bay area.
 Several U.S. citizens have died while swimming in rough surf at the Revolcadero Beach near Acapulco.
 Despite the presence of U.S.-trained lifeguards, several U.S. citizens have drowned in the area of Zipolite Beach in Puerto Angel, Oaxaca, because of sudden waves and strong currents.
-Beaches on the Pacific side of the Baja California peninsula at Cabo San Lucas can be dangerous due to rip tides and rogue waves; hazardous beaches in this area are clearly marked in English and Spanish.
-Even people simply walking along the beaches have been washed into the ocean by rogue waves.
-Encounters with sharks have occurred all along Mexico’s coastline, particularly in the Gulf of Mexico near Veracruz and Cancun and along the Pacific Ocean coast, including near Ixtapa.
+Beaches on the Pacific side of the Baja California peninsula at Cabo San Lucas can be dangerous due to rip tides and rogue waves and not all hazardous beaches in this area are clearly marked.
+Swimmers, waders and even people simply walking along the beaches have been washed into the ocean by rogue waves.
+Several have drowned and others have disappeared.
+Encounters with sharks have occurred all along Mexico's coastline..
 Surfers and other water sports enthusiasts should always inquire about local conditions before going into the water.
 Do not swim alone in isolated beach areas.
 Beaches may not be well-marked, and strong currents could lead to dangerous conditions for even the most experienced swimmers.
 Do not dive into unknown bodies of water, because hidden rocks or shallow depths can cause serious injury or death.

 Rented sports and aquatic equipment may not meet U.S. safety standards or be covered by any accident insurance.
 Scuba diving equipment may be substandard or defective due to frequent use.
-Inexperienced scuba divers in particular should beware of dive shops that promise to “certify” you after only a few hours' instruction.
-There are several hospitals and medical centers with hyperbaric decompression chambers to treat the effects of nitrogen narcosis (commonly referred to as the “bends”) in Mexico.
+Inexperienced scuba divers in particular should beware of dive shops that promise to "certify" you after only a few hours' instruction.
+There are several hospitals and medical centers with hyperbaric decompression chambers to treat the effects of nitrogen narcosis (commonly referred to as the "bends") in Mexico.
 These tend to be in large cities and near tourist destinations where scuba diving is common, such as the Yucatan Peninsula.
 Please note you will be expected to pay for service up front and likely in cash.
-Parasailing has killed U.S. citizen tourists who were dragged through palm trees or were slammed into buildings.
+A number of tourists have died in parasailing accidents after being dragged through palm trees or slammed into buildings.
 U.S. citizen tourists have also been killed in jet-ski accidents, especially in group outings when inexperienced guides allowed clients to follow each other too closely.
 Accidents involving breaking zip-lines have also occurred.

-Resort Areas and Spring Break: Over 3 million U.S. citizens travel to Cancun and other Mexican beach resorts each year, including as many as 120,000 during "spring break" season, which normally begins in mid-February and runs for about two months.
+Resort Areas and Spring Break: Over 3 million U.S. citizens travel to Cancun and other Mexican beach resorts each year, including as many as 120,000 during "spring break" season.
 Excessive alcohol consumption, especially by U.S. citizens under the legal U.S. drinking age, is a significant problem.
 The legal drinking age in Mexico is 18, but it is not uniformly enforced.
-Alcohol is implicated in the majority of arrests, violent crimes, accidents, and deaths suffered by U.S. citizen tourists.
-See also the section above entitled “Sexual Assault.”
+Alcohol is implicated in the majority of arrests, violent crimes, accidents, and deaths involving U.S. citizen tourists.
+See also the section above entitled "Sexual Assault."

 The Popocatepetl Volcano, located 40 miles southeast of Mexico City, and the Colima Volcano, located approximately 20 miles north-northeast of Colima city in the state of Colima on the southwestern coast, are two of the most active volcanoes in Mexico.
-Remain within the designated tourist area and observe all safety recommendations from the Mexican Proteccion Civil that monitors the conditions of the volcano.
-Ash emitted from the volcano can disrupt air travel.
+The area surrounding Popocatepetl has been declared off-limits by the Mexican government for several years.
+When visiting volcanoes, Stayin designated tourist areas and observe all safety recommendations from the Mexican Proteccion Civil that monitors the conditions.
+Ash emitted from these volcanoes can cause respiratory problems and can occasionally disrupt air travel.

 When departing on an outing to backcountry areas to hike or climb, it is prudent to leave a detailed itinerary, including route information and expected time and date of return, with your hotel clerk or a friend or family member.

-required by the jurisdiction where the marriage will take place.
+required in the local jurisdiction where the marriage will take place.
 U.S. citizens who marry U.S. citizens or other non-Mexicans

 are not subject to a residence requirement, but are required to present their tourist cards.
 For additional information on

 marriages in Mexico, contact the Mexican Embassy or nearest Mexican consulate in the United States.
-Divorce requirements may
+Divorce requirements vary

-vary according to jurisdiction.
-The U.S. Embassy recommends that U.S. citizens consult an attorney and/or the Mexican Embassy
+according to jurisdiction.
+The U.S. Embassy recommends that U.S. citizens consult an attorney and/or the Mexican Embassy or

-Real Estate and Time Shares: You should be aware of the risks inherent in purchasing real estate in Mexico, and should exercise extreme caution before entering into any form of commitment to invest in property there.
+Real Estate and Time Shares: You should be aware of the risks inherent in purchasing real estate in Mexico and should exercise extreme caution before entering into any form of commitment to invest in property there.
 Mexican law and practice regarding real estate differ substantially from the United States.
-Foreigners who purchase property in Mexico may find that property disputes with Mexican citizens may not be treated evenhandedly by Mexican criminal justice authorities and in the courts.
+Foreigners who purchase property in Mexico may find that property disputes with Mexican citizens may not be treated evenhandedly by Mexican law enforcement authorities and in the courts.
 Consumers should consult a Mexican attorney before undertaking a real estate transaction.

 U.S. citizens should exercise caution when considering time-share investments and be aware of the aggressive tactics used